 November 26 12-5

 As always, new Visiting Artists will be at every studio!

 Our next Studio Tour is right around the corner, and we are looking forward to seeing you then!
-Be sure to make plans to visit the weekend before Mother's Day (a great time to get a gift for Mom!), and bring along your friends, too.
+Be sure to make plans to visit right after the Thanksgiving Holiday and bring along your friends, too.

 Every tour is different, with new work and, of course, new Visiting Artists.
 Be sure to see who's coming through the link at the top of the page.